 Growing up, there were 6 kids in my family and my mom made us each an individual Advent calendar every year.
 Remember, money was tight, so she’d cut up cereal boxes to look like stockings or a Christmas tree and attach the candy to it.
 Or one year she turned cereal boxes into 3D gingerbread houses, taped all the candy together and we pulled it out of the chimney one piece at a time.

-These are some of my favorite memories, and even when I left for college, she was still sending me my homemade Advent calendars!
+These are some of my favorite memories, and even when I left for college, she was still sending me my homemade Advent Calendars!
 My kids now wait with the same anticipation that I used to wait for mine.

 We’ve added to ours a bit and I also include activities with their piece of candy.
-Some of the activities are purely in the holiday spirit- watch a Christmas movie, bake a treat, etc. Others are more in the giving spirit- leave a treat for the mailman, give flowers to someone in the store parking lot, etc. You can see the full list of activities HERE.
+Some of the activities are purely in the holiday spirit- watch a Christmas movie, bake a treat, etc. Others are more in the giving spirit- leave a treat for the mailman, give flowers to someone in the store parking lot, etc.

 If you’d rather skip the handmade part, and just purchase one, your memories will be just as special!
 Promise!
 I love the look of this wooden Advent calendar.
 Plus it doubles as decorations and would be such a neat keepsake to eventually pass down to grandkids!